rand-projects/fisb-rest/docs/source/document.rst

 includes WSTs (Convective SIGMETs).

-One important thing to remember is that all of these objects can have both a text and object portion.
+One important thing to remember is that all of these objects can have both a text and graphics portion (that are sent separately by FIS-B).
 Only the text portion is mandatory.
 Per the standard, if a text portion is received, it is immediately sent out.
 If a graphic portion arrives, it is combined with the text portion and both are sent out as a single report.
 If a graphic portion never